element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `refreshable_access_token_lifetime`

-*(string)* Time that an access token remains valid for, if the session is using refresh tokens.
+*(duration)* Time that an access token remains valid for, if the session is using refresh tokens.

 For more information about refresh tokens, please see the [manual](user_authentication/refresh_tokens.md).